amer-mamoun/personal-blog/README.md

 - Duplicate the .env.example file and rename it to .env

--to config the reset password functionality: Creatr an account in mailtrap.io and copy the SMTP username and SMTP password and place them in mailtrap in .env file
+- to config the reset password functionality: Creatr an account in mailtrap.io and copy the SMTP username and SMTP password and place them in mailtrap in .env file

 - Fill out the informations to config the database connection